 “Les animaux ne sont autorisés sur les réseaux de transport en commun que dans les cas suivants:

-Les animaux de petite taille, convenablement enfermés dans des sacs … Read more
+Les animaux de petite taille, convenablement enfermés dans des … Read more